All-for-one-project/A41core/README.md

 This is official main repo
-RedStones is the  cryptocurrency.
+AllForOne is the pool mineable only cryptocurrency.
 Rarity, privacy and a finite supply.

 ## Installing